8 tips for shopping with kids

 2. Shop at the right time

-Have you ever taken your kids shopping at lunch time?
-Or when a nap was overdo?
+Have you ever taken your kids shopping at lunchtime?
+Or when a nap was overdone?
 Geesh – some things are just not worth it!
-Taking tired or hungry kids on a shopping adventure, no matter how innocently, will almost always end in tears (and it just may be Mama’s).
+Taking tired or hungry kids on a shopping adventure, no matter how innocently, will almost always end in tears (and it just maybe Mama’s).

 3. Use a cart